-As airports and amenities get more comfortable, don’t get TOO comfortable when at the boarding gate.
+As airports and amenities slowly get more comfortable, don’t get TOO comfortable before boarding.

 Yes, there are many ways to miss flights.
 Missing a flight is a recurring nightmare for frequent fliers.
 In some cases, a literal nightmare, as friends have told me.
 Don’t forget your departure time.

-These days, airports are largely upping their game on restaurant choices, along with options for things like manicures, spa treatments, and shopping that is actually interesting, necessary, and affordable.
-Plus, for those who are frequent fliers or in premium classes, there is access to increasingly nice lounges.
+These days, airports are slowly upping their game on passenger amenities.
+Restaurant choices are increasing, along with options for things like manicures, spa treatments, and shoe shines.
+Shopping that is actually interesting, necessary, and affordable is coming back.
+Plus, for those who are frequent fliers or in premium classes, access to the nice lounges is reopening.
 So there are more ways to pass the time when choosing to be at the airport at a safe hour before departure.

 Passengers misread their travel documents.

 Recently, I got a message from United that a client, a very frequent flier, had changed a flight to Europe by a day.
 Since she hadn’t contacted me and had a hotel starting the next day, I immediately emailed her asking what was going on, and had she contacted the hotel.

 She sheepishly explained that she had gotten to the airport in plenty of time and misread her boarding pass.
 She glanced at her United boarding pass, which clearly stated the departure time, the boarding time, and the end of boarding time.
 Somehow, her mind read the end time as the beginning.
 So, she showed up at the gate less than 10 minutes before departure, and while the plane was there, they would not let her on it.

 A couple of months ago, another client was working on his laptop computer and just lost track of time.
 Fortunately, he was flying domestically and didn’t have to wait a whole day.